INFO-Capstone-PainPal/PainPal/README.md

    - Optional notes to record additional details (e.g., potential triggers, medications taken).

 2. **Data Analysis and Insights:**
     - Advanced analytics to identify correlations between migraines and potential triggers (e.g., weather, sleep, stress, diet).
     - Visualizations (e.g., charts, graphs) to help users understand patterns and trends in their symptoms.

-3. **Personalized Recommendations:**
+3. **Smart Predictions:**
-   - Tailored suggestions for avoiding triggers and managing symptoms (e.g., hydration reminders, stress-reduction techniques).
-   - Predictive analytics to warn users of potential migraine flare-ups based on historical data.
+    - Predictive modeling to estimate the user’s average daily migraine risk based on historical patterns.
+    - Personalized warnings for potential migraine days based on recent trends.

-4. **Privacy and Security:**
+4. **Trigger and Symptom Management:**
-   - On-device data processing to ensure user privacy and security.
-   - Transparent data practices with clear opt-in/opt-out options for data sharing.
+    - Customizable selection of common migraine triggers and symptoms during check-ins.
+    - Top 10 trigger reports based on frequency and correlation with migraines.
+    - Insight into which triggers most strongly contribute to migraines using SHAP interpretability.

+5. **Medication Tracking:**
+    - Ability to log preventative and responsive medications during or after migraine episodes.
+    - Association of medications with individual migraine logs for better treatment tracking.

 ---